September Chords | Earth, Wind & Fire Guitar Lesson

 ||: Dmaj7 (IV) C#m7 (III) Bm7 (II) | C#m7 F#m9 (VI) F#m7 :||

-Normally, I prefer calling a G/A an A11, but since this chord transitions into a Gmaj7/A after two bars, it felt more logical to describe it as G/A. Later on, we don’t always go to the Gmaj7/A.
+Normally, I prefer calling a G/A an A11, but since this chord is a Gmaj7/A, it feels more logical to describe it that way.
+Later on, we use a Gadd9/A instead.

-Here, harmonic rules are broken, and it’s as if we’re not in the key of A, but in the key of D instead.
-The A11 is the V chord.
-Just like in many other tunes from this genre, we’re straddling two keys at the same time here.
+Here, harmonic rules are broken, and it’s as if we’re no longer in the key of A but in the key of D instead, where the A11 variation functions as the V chord.
+As with many tunes in this genre, we’re straddling two keys at once.

-Let’s look at the verse.
-First, we play the same progression as the intro twice.
-The third time, instead of continuing with the regular progression, we play a C#7 (IIIx) like this:
+For the verse, we first play the same progression as the intro twice.
+The third time, instead of continuing with the regular pattern, we play a C#7 (IIIx), like this:

 I can tell you this for sure: I’ve never heard a band get that C#7 right!
-If we’re in the key of A, this is the IIIx.
+In the key of A, this is the IIIx.

 Now, let’s check out the chorus:

-If we are in the key of A, this progression is II – V – III – VI.
+If we’re in the key of A, this progression is II–V–III–VI.

-What’s incredibly cool about this is that a Bm9 and Dmaj7 are almost the same chord, as are C#m7 and E7!
+What’s incredibly cool is that Bm9 and Dmaj7 are almost the same chord, as are C#m7 and E6.

-Another small detail is the F#m9, which appears just before the F#m7 but isn’t always played.
+Another small detail is the F#m9, which appears just before the F#m7.

-Play along with the original using the video at the top of this page, using the chords and lyrics above, and you’ll soon realise how all the details I’ve pointed out, like the C#7 and F#m9, really do make a difference.
+Play along with the original using the video at the top of this page, following the chords and lyrics above, and you’ll soon realise how details like the C#7 and F#m9 really do make a difference.

 September chord chart.